-ACTION 5.1 PLANNING FRAMEWORK Diagnosis The Pickle District is currently evolving with a change in land us and new creative businesses emerging in former light industria warehouses.
-Analysis Through the planning framework, the City can identify opportunities to further encourage investment and revitalisation in the Pickle District, while retaining what makes the area unique and interesting.
-The Pickle District Action Plan (Action 11) identifies the opportunity to bring together all landowners, The Pickle District members and the City of Vincent to discuss a long-term vision for the Pickle District to guide the direction of any potential changes required to the planning framework.
+ACTION 5.1 PLANNING FRAMEWORK Diagnosis The Pickle District is currently evolving with a change in land uses and new creative businesses emerging in former light industrial warehouses.
+Through the planning framework, the City can identify opportunities to further encourage investment and revitalisation in the Pickle District, while retaining what makes the area unique and interesting.
+Analysis The Pickle District Action Plan (Action 11) identifies the opportunity to bring together all landowners, The Pickle District members and the City of Vincent to discuss a long-term vision for the Pickle District to guide the direction of any potential changes required to the planning framework.
 Changes to the planning framework might include changes to the City's policies, a Local Planning Scheme amendment or a Metropolitan Region Scheme amendment.
 Planning framework changes have varying process requirements and enable various different outcomes in both the short and longer term.
 The City needs clear direction for the Pickle District as it transitions to a high density mixed use area.
-Solution Host a visioning workshop for owners and occupiers of the Pickle District and analyse the findings to develop a vision and objectives for a precinct planning framework for the area.
+Solution Host a visioning workshop for owners and occupiers of the Pickle District and analyse the findings to develop a vision and objectives for the future.